What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 When I gave up dieting and started doing the Stop, Drop, & Feel in 2016, my eyes finally opened to the many uncomfortable emotions that I once ignored.

-I have no doubt that my new willingness to see my emotions — all of my emotions, not just the positive ones — was what kickstarted my vision improvement.
-I had finally addressed the spiritual root of my myopia, which also just so happened to overlap with the spiritual root of my overeating.
+I have no doubt that my new willingness to see my emotions—all of my emotions, not just the positive ones—was what kickstarted my vision improvement.
+I had finally addressed the spiritual root of my myopia, which also just so happened to overlap with the spiritual meaning of my overeating.

 Stopping Overeating the Psycho-Spiritual Way